popphp/pop-mail/README.md

 ### Sendmail

 Sendmail is the most basic transport.
 It is not used very often and is not recommended, but could be utilized within testing and dev environments.
-It leverages the basic `sendmail` application running on the server, so it is required that it be set up and configured properly on the server and within PHP for use with PHP's `mail` function.
+It leverages the `sendmail` application running on the server, so it is required that it be set up and configured properly on the server and within PHP for use with PHP's `mail` function.
 If needed, you can pass a string of `$params` into the constructor that will be passed on to the `mail` function call.